EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/operations/managing-certificates.md

    - Handle possible race condition; see below.

 2. Update your `KurrentDB.spec.security.certificateSecret`:
-   - Switch to the TLS keypair signed by the new CA.  You may either configure the your KurrentDB to reference a new Secret (which will cause a rolling restart) or update the content of the currently-referenced Secret (which will cause a config reload, no node downtime).
+   - Switch to the TLS keypair signed by the new CA.  You may either configure your KurrentDB to reference a new Secret (which will cause a rolling restart) or update the content of the currently-referenced Secret (which will cause a config reload, no node downtime).
    - Wait for the KurrentDB resource to return to the `database-healthy` state.